babinet/InOutNOutIn/README.md

 ## Bash
-Disable Globbing and ignore spaces : process line by line in a loop
+Disable globbing and ignore spaces : process line by line in a loop

 ```
 IFS=$'\n'       # Processing direcory